ifBars/S1-Loader/README.md

 ### Prerequisites
 - Windows 10/11
 - Schedule I installed via Steam
-- At least 2x the game's disk space for dual installation
+- At least 2x the game's disk space for dual installation (3x if you keep a backup)

 ### Initial Setup
 1. **Download the Script**: Place `s1-loader.bat` in a dedicated folder